 - VLAN - a VLAN network applies to a single local manager and the transport zone can be manually selected.

-For more information about networks in cloud templates, see Using a network resource in a vRealize Automation cloud template.
+For more information about using global networks in cloud templates, see More about network resources in vRealize Automation cloud templates.

 Use an IP range to define or make changes to the start and end IP address for a particular network in your organization.
 You can display and manage IP ranges for listed networks.
 If the network is managed by an external IPAM provider, you can manage IP ranges in connection with the associated IPAM integration point.